 There's a Secret Suite in Cinderella's Castle

+Cinderella's castle at Walt Disney World houses a secret suite.
+At Disneyland, the so-called Dream Suite is located above the Pirates of the Caribbean ride in New Orleans Square.
 It was originally intended to be an apartment for Walt Disney and his family, but he passed away before it was finished being built.
 It rocks 24 karat gold floor tiles, stained glass windows, and a magic mirror that doubles as a television.
 Disney now occasionally allows families who win a competition to stay in the suite for the night.

 The Window Above the Fire Station on Disnleyland's Main Street Looks out From Walt Disney's Private Apartment